When and what to learn in a changing world: Dynamic portfolio allocation: an illustrative example

 The indirect utility and optimal strategies are represented in \hyref{Figure}{fig:portfolio-choice-asymmetry}.
 With the values chosen, the "opportunity effect" of state $1$ being higher risk and higher reward dominate, so that state $0$ being more likely is relatively bad news.
 Notice, however, that this effect is complex over the range of beliefs: the indirect utility is higher but steeper when the state is more likely to be one, and the range for which it is profitable to invest when $\theta=1$ is likelier is compressed towards more certain beliefs.

-Breaking away from the symmetry assumption means that the optimal belief cycle need no longer be symmetric as well.\footnote{ Note that this is not the only way to deviate from symmetry, and in general many complex effects can arise. } In particular, the belief cycle may exhibit asymmetries in the frequency of information acquisition after receiving "good" or "bad" news, as well as in the relative content of what "good" and "bad" news mean in term of relative certainty.
+Breaking away from the symmetry assumption means that the optimal belief cycle need no longer be symmetric as well.
+In particular, the belief cycle may exhibit asymmetries in the frequency of information acquisition after receiving "good" or "bad" news, as well as in the relative content of what "good" and "bad" news mean in term of relative certainty.
 This brings up a potentially interesting conceptual point when linked with known biases in dynamic attention, in particular in the context of portfolio performance.
-Some specifications of the model exhibit behavior akin to the "Ostrich effect", notably documented and analyzed in the finance literature \citep{sicherman2016financial,galai2006ostrich,karlsson2009ostrich}, which consists in agents showing bias against information acquisition after receiving bad news. \citet{sicherman2016financial} study the frequency at which investors review the state of their portofolio, and two key stylized findings that are of interest in our context are that: (a) investors tend to check the status of their portofolio less frequently after poor performances than after good performances, and (b) investors tend to check less frequently when the market is more volatile.
+Some specifications of the model exhibit behavior akin to the "Ostrich effect", notably documented and analyzed in the finance literature \citep{sicherman2016financial,galai2006ostrich,karlsson2009ostrich}, which consists in agents showing bias against information acquisition after receiving bad news. \citet{sicherman2016financial} study the frequency at which investors review the state of their portfolio, and two key stylized findings that are of interest in our context are that: (a) investors tend to check the status of their portfolio less frequently after poor performances than after good performances, and (b) investors tend to check less frequently when the market is more volatile.
 While (b) could be tied to the non-monotonicity of the frequency of updates in volatility studied in \hyref{Section}{sec:CS-volatility}, (a) is characterized by patterns that can be rationalized by asymmetries within the present model (see \hyref{Figure}{fig:portfolio-choice-asymmetry}).
 Of course, this should not lead to the conclusion that this behavior is necessarily rational or purely deriving from the incentives of costly information acquisition.
 Rather, this constitutes an analytical building block which highlights that asymmetries in the frequencies of information acquisition \emph{can} arise from rationally optimal behavior; this may be useful for isolating and better understanding behavioral patterns which derive from various cognitive biases versus some form of adaptation to the environment.

 \kappaval{0.02} \lambdaval{0.5} \pival{0.5} \rval{10.0} \qzero{0.075} \qone{0.963} \pzero{0.248} \pone{0.867} \tauzero{1.045} \tauone{0.465}